lynnhubbz/Astrocosmos/README.md

 - Public Release

 	A stable releases of integrated Astrocosmos's assets and creative contents.
-Tagged with **pv**x.y.z.
+Tagged with ***pv***x.y.z.

 - Public Preview

 	A pre-releases of integrated Astrocosmos's assets and creative contents.
-Tagged with **pv**x.y.z-**pre-release.x.y.z**.
+Tagged with ***pv***x.y.z ***-pre-release.x.y.z***.

 - Developer Code

   	A bundle of technical assets  partially integrated with Astrocosmos's creative contents.
-Tagged with **dv**x.y.z.

 ---